sphrases/haw-challenge/readme.md

 ### Approach
 I set myself the challenge to not rely on frameworks like unity, as I have used it in the past and have heard good things about three.js.
-This demonstration is meant to show my coding abilities, rather then my skills in 3d modelling or in game development engines like unity.
+This demonstration is meant to show my coding abilities, rather than my skills in 3d modelling or in game development engines like unity.

 To keep the project flexible, I decided to split the game logic and the control logic into two separate parts.
 The game just receives input from either the keyboard, or later the face tracking.